Security Guard jobs in Germany (Sicherheitsmitarbeiter / Security Officer)

 The candidate we can place fastest

-Typical assignment model (no external links)
+Typical assignment model

-Reality check: security roles are regulated
+Reality check: regulated role

 - Consistency matters: CV dates, roles, and documents must match—mismatches slow or stop processing.